Adolescent test or procedure preparation

 Toggle: English / Spanish

-Proper preparations for a test or procedure can reduce an adolescent's anxiety, encourage cooperation, and help the adolescent develop coping skills.
+Preparing for a medical test or procedure can reduce anxiety, encourage cooperation, and help your teen develop coping skills.

 Test/procedure preparation - adolescent; Preparing adolescent for test/procedure; Preparing for a medical test or procedure - adolescent

-There are a number of ways to help an adolescent prepare for a medical test or procedure.
+There are many ways to help teens prepare for a medical test or procedure.

-First, provide detailed information and explain reasons for the procedure.
-Let your adolescent participate in making as many decisions as possible.
+First, explain the reasons for the procedure.
+Let your child take part and make as many decisions as possible.

 PREPARING BEFORE THE PROCEDURE

-Explain the procedure in correct medical terms, and tell your adolescent why the test is being done.
-(Ask your provider to explain if you are not sure.)
-Understanding the need for the procedure may reduce your adolescent's anxiety.
+Explain the procedure in correct medical terms.
+Tell your child why the test is being done.
+(Ask your health care provider to explain it if you are not sure.)
+Understanding the need for the procedure may reduce your child's anxiety.

-Be honest about discomfort that may be felt, but don't dwell on the topic.
-It may help to stress the benefits of the procedure, and that you will have more information when the results are in.
-Talk about things that the adolescent may find pleasurable after the test, such as feeling better or going home.
-Rewards, such as shopping trips or movies, may be helpful if the adolescent is able to enjoy them.
+Be honest about discomfort your child may feel, but don't dwell on it.
+It may help to stress the benefits of the test, and to say that the test results may provide more information.
+Talk about things that your teen may enjoy after the test, such as feeling better or going home.
+Rewards such as shopping trips or movies may be helpful if the adolescent is able to do them.

-Suggest ways for the adolescent to stay calm:
+Suggest ways for your teen to stay calm, such as:

 - Blowing bubbles